Syd Barrett: Performances

 Despite the numerous recording dates for his solo albums, Barrett undertook very little musical activity between 1968 and 1972 outside the studio.
 On 24 February 1970, he appeared on John Peel's BBC radio programme Top Gear playing five songs—only one of which had been previously released.
-Three would be re-recorded for the Barrett album, while the song "Two of a Kind" was a one-off performance (possibly written by Richard Wright).
+Three would be re-recorded for the Barrett album, while the song "Two of a Kind" (written by Richard Wright) was a one-off performance.
+Regarding "Two of a Kind", David Gilmour stated that Wright wrote the song but an increasingly confused Barrett insisted it was his own composition (and wanted to include it on The Madcap Laughs).
 Barrett was accompanied on this session by Gilmour and Shirley who played bass and percussion, respectively.
+These five songs were originally released on Syd Barrett: The Peel Session.

-Gilmour and Shirley also backed Barrett for his one and only live concert during this period.
 The gig took place on 6 June 1970 at the Olympia Exhibition Hall as part of a Music and Fashion Festival.
 The trio performed four songs, "Terrapin", "Gigolo Aunt", "Effervescing Elephant" and "Octopus".
 Poor mixing left the vocals barely audible until part-way through the last number.
 At the end of the fourth song, Barrett unexpectedly but politely put down his guitar and walked off the stage.
 The performance has been bootlegged.
 Barrett made one last appearance on BBC Radio, recording three songs at their studios on 16 February 1971.
 All three came from the Barrett album.
 After this session, he took a hiatus from his music career that lasted more than a year, although in an extensive interview with Mick Rock and Rolling Stone in December, he discussed himself at length, showed off his new 12-string guitar, talked about touring with Jimi Hendrix and stated that he was frustrated in terms of his musical work because of his inability to find anyone good to play with.